Uryzmaeg: In other episodes

-Uryzmaeg had an Unnamed son who helped him defeat mythical creatures in the country of Terk-Turk.
+Uryzmaeg had an unnamed son who helped him defeat mythical creatures in the country of Terk-Turk.

 One of the main four cycles of the saga is dedicated to the harmonious relationship between Uryzmaeg and Satana, but they are also mentioned in other cycles.
-“Their relationship to each other is imbued with unchanging love and care”.
+"Their relationship to each other is imbued with unchanging love and care".

 According to Vasily Abaev, the myth of Uryzmaeg and Satana is a myth about the first human or divine couple overgrown with later layers.

-Once the Narts went to the witch to find out the answer to the question of who is the best of the Narts, she answered them: the best among men is Uruzmaeg, and among women Satana.
+Once the Narts went to the witch to find out the answer to the question of who the best of the Narts is, she answered them: the best among men is Uruzmaeg, and among women Satana.

 He more than once led the army of the Narts, called to battle and exterminated the huge army of the enemy.
 One of the strengths of Uruzmaeg, for which he was especially honored, was helping the needy, close attention to the problems of ordinary Narts, to those who needed support.